 The world of magical creatures is notoriously inconsistent and irrational; tales about korrigans differ from place to place in Brittany and, as with all tales, the storyteller omits and embellishes thus altering the tale a little more each time.
 Such fluidity means that defining the nature and role of korrigans is difficult and even the nomenclature is not without issues.
-Korr is the Breton word for dwarf and ig–ans are diminutive suffixes, so, literally a small little dwarf but the folklorist Paul Sébillot noted over fifty names given to korrigans and lutins (the French word for sprites) in lower (western) Brittany alone.
+Korr is the Breton word for dwarf and ig–ans are diminutive suffixes, so, literally a small little dwarf but the 19th century folklorist Paul Sébillot noted over fifty names given to korrigans and lutins (the French word for sprites) in western Brittany alone.
 In general, the names given to korrigans vary according to the locale and their particular traits and habitats but distinctions can be blurred further when korrigans and lutins seem interchangeable characters in essentially the same tale.

 Some tales claim that korrigans share the same roots as fairies, some that they are the descendants of the giant first men of Brittany and others that they are tormented souls, condemned to wander in the dark through the lonely places of the world.

 It is said that in ancient times, mankind and the korrigans shared the Earth and lived together in harmony but the arrival of Christianity upset the balance between mankind and the korrigans and the other mysterious creatures of the country.
 To the korrigans, the spread of Christianity amounted to their being driven out of their ancestral lands and sacred spaces.
-Wounded by what they considered the betrayal of men who had turned away from them, some took refuge underground while others receded to hide in the remote corners of the world.
+Wounded by, what they considered, the betrayal of men who had turned away from them, some took refuge underground while others receded to hide in the remote corners of the world.
 Scattered and divided, the korrigans became sullen and resentful and now strive to repay man for their exclusion from their lands and seek to reclaim the scared places of the ancient deities.

 All tales agree that the korrigans live underground where they guard the treasures of the Earth.
 Hibernating during the coldest winter months, they emerge with the first warmth of spring and roam abroad between dusk and dawn.
-Haunting the ancient sites, particularly the ancient menhirs and dolmens, fountains and springs; they amuse themselves by disturbing the peace of the countryside and the sleep of men, playing tricks on passing travellers and mocking the new faith with their raucous dancing around remote chapels and wayside calvaries.
+Haunting the ancient sites, particularly the megalithic monuments known as menhirs and dolmens, fountains and springs; they amuse themselves by disturbing the peace of the countryside and the sleep of men, playing tricks on passing travellers and mocking the new faith with their raucous dancing around remote chapels and wayside calvaries.